 REPENTANCE: After I have spent several minutes in praise and worship, I enter a time of confession and repentance.
 I confess sins of the thought life such as wrong motives, negativism, a critical spirit, or even right words with a wrong heart.
 As I repent, I thank Him for His faithfulness to forgive my sins.

-ACKNOWLEDGMENT: Having praised Him and been purified by Him, I am ready to submit to God’s authority.
+ACKNOWLEDGEMENT: Having praised Him and been purified by Him, I am ready to submit to God’s authority.
 I acknowledge His right to rule and reign in my life every day.
 Then willingly and deliberately I submit myself to His Lordship—one day at a time.
 I deliberately surrender to His Lordship with my heart.
 I acknowledge Him as Lord and thank Him for being so trustworthy with His authority.

 INTERCESSION: I ask God to burden my heart with specific people He wants me to intercede for each day.
 As I intercede for others, I thank Him for being my Great High Priest and adding power to my petitions.

 SUPPLICATION: I enter into a time of prayer for myself.
 God has called each of us to love Him, serve Him, and live holy lives.
 I can only know Him intimately when I bring Him my innermost thoughts, fears, hurts, gains, losses, and desires.
 I ask Him to give me a heart to love Him more and to fill any empty places in my heart with the safety of His love.
 In supplication for myself, I thank Him for knowing me intimately and desiring that I know Him.